GSA/digitalgov.gov/content/news/2024/12/2024-12-23-designing-a-multilingual-future.md

 “Plan and ask questions,” Laura said.
 “Who is the audience?
 If the audience is the public, how many languages?
 English or Spanish?
 Are we going to offer other languages?
 And if so, consider different characters.
 Some languages move right to left, others left to right.
 For this, bring the designers in, because that will save you a lot of headache, money, and time.”

 By considering language and cultural factors early in the design and translation process, agencies can ensure that their products and services are accessible to all.
-It seems this is an approach many digital practitioners take for granted now.
-But as Fedora, Spanish health communications specialist at the National Institutes of Health said, “Laura was a trailblazer in the multilingual world.
-She not only shaped the Multilingual Community with her vision and expertise but also led with focus, perseverance, and collaboration.
-Laura’s dedication to building bridges between people, and her unwavering commitment to language access, fostered continuous learning and growth.
-Her impact will be felt for years to come.”
+It seems this is an approach that many digital practitioners take for granted now.
+But as Fedora, Spanish health communications specialist at the National Institutes of Health, said:

 {{< quote-block text="Laura was a trailblazer in the multilingual world.
-She not only shaped the Multilingual Community with her vision and expertise but also led with focus, perseverance, and collaboration.
+She not only shaped the Multilingual Community with her vision and expertise, but also led with focus, perseverance, and collaboration.
 Laura’s dedication to building bridges between people, and her unwavering commitment to language access, fostered continuous learning and growth.
 Her impact will be felt for years to come." cite="" >}}

 ## What’s next after looking back on a career in multilingual digital services?